Innate Lesson Cycle (Story Thinking Cycle)

 Currently, we have business “change” models that are completely different from every known model of learning.
 The Knowledge Economy requires that we solve the needs of business and learning with a combined model.
-The Explanation Age “ADIIEA” model is the first strategic business model designed specifically to support a Learning Organization.
+The Story Thinking “ADIIEA” model is the first strategic business model designed specifically to support a Learning Organization.

 6 Phases of ADIIEA

-This Innate Lesson Cycle is the mind’s natural model for change and learning, and is formed by the relationship of our workability beliefs (Does Work, Won’t Work, and Could Work) and our response modes (Reactive, Reflective, and Questioning).
+This cycle is the mind’s natural model for change and learning, and is formed by the relationship of our workability beliefs (Does Work, Won’t Work, and Could Work) and our response modes (Reactive, Reflective, and Questioning).
 And this cycle contains six phases: Automation, Disruption, Investigation, Ideation, Expectation, and Affirmation, or simply called ADIIEA (pronounced uh-dee-uh).
 The location of each phase is like working against gravity; we tend to rest at the bottom and operate in automation, without much thought.
 This cycle is at play within every business project, every classroom lesson with educational (not just instructional) objectives, and even for how a bill becomes a law.

 Lesson Management is a broader topic than process management, change management, or classroom management.
 It is about how we define “what works” and how learnings are gained and sustained.
 Understanding this cycle allows us to evaluate each individual phase, and holistically manage an organization’s ability to prepare, innovate, change, and perform.
 And it allows us to connect the now-separate functions of Idea Management, Risk Management, and Operations Management: